JohnKim0911/matrix_animation/README.md

 ## Copyright

-Copied from the below and changed the color from green to blue.
+Copied from below and changed the color from green to blue.

 https://codepen.io/MananTank/pen/rNVQKPR